• Valley Forge: The Winter That Built a Nation

 On a column base nearby, I found an acorn.

 The same emblem I had first noticed in Grand Central Terminal — carved into the clock, cast into the chandeliers, worked into the stone around the water fountains.
 The railroad terminal in the middle of Manhattan and the palace on the Newport cliffs, connected by the same symbol.
+Great oaks from little acorns grow.

 I walked out to the ocean terrace.
 The wind was strong.
 Gray water, gray sky.
 No green anywhere.
 No Gatsby.
 But standing there, facing the Atlantic, I understood something about why this spot was chosen — why the house faces exactly this way.
 The wind and the water and the sheer fact of being here, above all of it.
 Everything else inside was decoration for this moment.